Setono/Coding-Guidelines/README.md

 See an example of the above [here](https://github.com/Setono/SyliusRedirectPlugin/blob/master/src/SetonoSyliusRedirectPlugin.php) and [here](https://github.com/Setono/SyliusRedirectPlugin/blob/master/src/DependencyInjection/Configuration.php).

 When adding database mapping files we use underscore in column names.
 Here is an example of how to do that: `<field name="apiKey" column="api_key" />`

+## 6. Install Php Inspections (EA Extended)
+Install the [PHP Inspections plugin](https://github.com/kalessil/phpinspectionsea/blob/master/docs/getting-started.md) in your PhpStorm and inspect your code before pushing.
+You do this by clickig `Code > Inspect Code`.